Your riches taught me poverty.

 While just a girl at school!

-We are busy working to bring Emily Dickinson's "Your riches taught me poverty" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Your riches taught me poverty" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Your riches taught me poverty" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.